Notion Blocks, Obsidian Callouts, Scrivener Snapshots: The Workarounds Writers Use to Keep Sentence Variants

 This is why Quillium exists.

 In Quillium, you select any span of text—a word, a sentence, a paragraph—and branch it.
-The branch creates a new version that lives in the same place as the original.
-You switch between versions with a click.
-Both are fully editable.
+The branch creates a new version that lives in the same place as the original, you switch between versions with a click, and both are fully editable.

 You can branch a branch.
 You can have three, four, five versions of the same sentence, all alive, all inline, all part of the document.

 If you’ve been parking alternate phrasings in toggles, callouts, snapshots, or critic markup, you already know you need this.
 You’ve just been building it yourself out of the wrong parts.
-You want Git for writing, but also something where you can mix-and-match versions.
+You want Git for writing, but specifically designed for writers.